jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 assert about their registered IP addresses and autonomous system numbers to help prevent route hijacks and leaks.
 To that end, RPKI defines the following cryptographic profiles:
 * Route Origin Authorization (ROA, [@!RFC6482] and [@?I-D.ietf-sidrops-rfc6482bis] (obsoletes [@!RFC6482])) where an IP
-  prefix holder cryptographically asserts about the origin autonomous system (AS) for routing that IP prefix.
+  address prefix holder cryptographically asserts about the origin autonomous system (AS) for routing that IP address prefix.
 * Autonomous System Provider Authorization (ASPA, [@?I-D.ietf-sidrops-aspa-profile]) when an autonomous system number (ASN) holder cryptographically asserts about the provider AS for that ASN.